Pregnancy Success Symptoms After IUI

 • Dizziness

-Precautions After IUI procedure
+Precautions After IUI Procedure

 The IUI procedure typically takes 20-25 minutes.
 Post insemination, it is necessary to take good care of yourself, and an expert may give you a few instructions you need to follow in order to boost the chances of a successful IUI procedure.
 Here are a few precautions you need to keep in mind after the IUI procedure: